-Forms 1099-A, B, C, DIV, INT, MISC, OID, R, and S. These information returns are for reporting abandonments or acquisitions through foreclosure; proceeds from broker and barter exchange transactions; discharges of indebtedness; certain dividends and distributions; interest payments; payments for certain fishing boat crew members, medical and dental health care payments, direct sales of consumer goods for resale, miscellaneous income payments, and nonemployee compensation; original issue discount; distributions from profit-sharing plans, retirement plans, individual retirement arrangements, insurance contracts, etc.; and proceeds from real estate transactions.
+Forms 1099-A, B, C, DIV, INT, MISC, OID, R, and S. Use these information returns to report abandonments or acquisitions through foreclosure; proceeds from broker and barter exchange transactions; discharges of indebtedness; certain dividends and distributions; interest payments; payments for certain fishing boat crew members, medical and dental health care payments, direct sales of consumer goods for resale, miscellaneous income payments, and nonemployee compensation; original issue discount; distributions from profit-sharing plans, retirement plans, individual retirement arrangements, insurance contracts, etc.; and proceeds from real estate transactions.
 Also use these returns to report amounts that were received as a nominee on behalf of another person.

-For more information, see the instructions for Forms 1099, 1098, 5498, 1096, and W-2G, and Pub.
-937, Employment Taxes.
+For more information, see the instructions for Forms 1099, 1098, 5498, and W-2G.